Skyharbour Announces Binding Term Sheet to Option up to 70% of a Portion of the Preston Uranium Proj | Business News

 http://skyharbourltd.com/_resources/SYH_Regional_Corridors.jpg

+The significant potential of the Western Athabasca Basin has been highlighted by recent discoveries in the area by NexGen Energy Ltd. (Arrow), Fission Uranium Corp.
+(Triple R) and a joint-venture consisting of Cameco Corporation, AREVA Resources Canada Inc. and Purepoint Uranium Group Inc. (Spitfire).
+Through its involvement in the Western Athabasca Syndicate and the Preston Uranium Project, the Company has been involved in a large regional exploration program in the relatively under-explored southwestern side of the Athabasca Basin since 2013.
+In excess of $4.7 million in expenditures on the Preston Uranium Project have been incurred to-date including ground gravity, airborne and ground EM and magnetics, radon, soil, silt, biogeochem, lake sediment, and geological mapping surveys, as well as two exploratory drill programs.
+Fifteen high-priority drill target areas associated with six prospective exploration corridors have been successfully delineated through this methodical, multi-phased exploration initiative which has culminated in an extensive, proprietary geological database for the project area.

-The Term Sheet was signed by all parties on December 14(th), 2016 and represents
+The Term Sheet was signed by all parties on December 14th, 2016 and represents an arms length transaction with no finders fees being paid.

 Qualified Person: